 If a chipped, discolored, or misshaped tooth is making you hesitant about smiling, dental bonding can beautifully restore it.
-Dr. Finley and Dr. Henderson use this technique to seamlessly conceal imperfections in teeth.
+Dr. Finley, Dr. Henderson, and Dr. Coughran use this technique to seamlessly conceal imperfections in teeth.

 What Is Dental Bonding?